maikelnight/postfix2mongodb/README.md

         #/var/log/mail.err
         #/var/log/mail.log

-- For deprecation warning on modern systems edit insert to insert_one in scripts.
+- For deprecation warning on modern systems change "insert" to "insert_one" in scripts.